Food systems sustain communities, ecosystems, economies, and bodies!

 DA BUX Keiki Corner offers free educational resources for educators and parents of young children.
 Download activity books, sticker sheets, and attend virtual classes for free.

-The goal of Student Advocacy is to train student leaders and engage young people in school food reform efforts by preparing students to advocate during the legislative session and build long-term support for student voice in school food.
+The goal of Feeding Change is to train student leaders and engage young people in school food reform efforts by preparing students to advocate during the legislative session and build long-term support for student voice in school food.

 MĀMAKI OLA